van001/lesscode-fp/README.md

 # Overview
-From my reseearch work on FP, this is the initial cut of FP core fucntions, that I will be using to build other projects.
+From my reseearch work on [FP](https://github.com/van001/lesscode), here is the draft of core FP fucntions.
+I will be using these functions and the FP principles to build other/ future projects.
+So stay tuned...